 A benefit period begins when a person first enters a hospital and ends after they have not received inpatient hospital care for 60 consecutive days.

 If a person needs extra support covering dental costs, some programs may help.
-These include:
+These include the following:

-- Medicaid: a state-run program that sometimes offers dental benefits to those with limited resources
+- Medicaid is a state-run program that sometimes offers dental benefits to those with limited resources.

-- The Bureau of Primary Health Care: supporting community health centers across the United States that receive federal funds, providing free or reduced-cost dental care (a person can call them toll-free on 888- 275-4772)
+- The Bureau of Primary Health Care supports community health centers across the United States that receive federal funds.
+It also provides free or reduced-cost dental care.
+A person can call for help toll-free on 888-275-4772.

-- Dental schools and dental hygiene schools: which may offer low-cost dental care
+- Dental schools and dental hygiene schools may offer low cost dental care.

 Medicare Advantage may also cover some types of medically necessary oral surgery.

-For an approved surgery, the related deductible, copayment, and coinsurance costs may differ depending on the plan an individual chooses.
+For an approved surgery, the related deductible, copayment, and coinsurance costs may differ depending on the plan that the individual chooses.

-Since Medicare offers only limited oral surgery coverage, a person may consider checking their plan to find out they have coverage for the treatment they need.
+As Medicare offers only limited oral surgery coverage, a person should check whether their plan provides coverage for the treatment they need before proceeding.